caltechlibrary/corsproxy/admin/README.md

 The header string will be compared in a case-insensitive manner.
 Proxy requests that lack this HTTP header will be rejected.
 Add the header to the requests made by the network code in the client software you control.

 It should be clear that this is a kind of _security by obscurity_ approach.
 It is meant to limit proxying to software only you control.
 It has benefit only as long as you do not advertise the fact that your proxy looks for the header.
 (And note that revealing the nature of the header can happen accidentally via the _client_ software that you write.
 Do not do things like hard-wire the header value into open-source software you put on GitHub, where sooner or later someone will find it.)

+## Configuring the use of HTTPS

+Corsproxy supports using HTTPS instead of HTTP.
+To do that, you need to set the relevant configuration variables in your `config.sh` file to reference the key and certificate files needed by HTTPS.

+If you do not already have a certificate for use with corsproxy, you can obtain one easily with [Certbot](https://certbot.eff.org/lets-encrypt/centosrhel7-other).  here are the steps to follow to set up `corsproxy` with HTTPS on a CentOS system.

+1. Follow the instructions given on the [Certbot](https://certbot.eff.org/lets-encrypt/centosrhel7-other) web page to generate and install the necessary files on your server.
+They will by default be placed in the directory `/etc/letsencrypt`.
+For example, if your host and domain are named `hostname.hostdomain.com`, then a number of files will be created in `/etc/letsencrypt/live/hostname.hostdomain.com` and `/etc/letsencrypt/archive/hostname.hostdomain.com`.
+2. Change the permissions on the new files in `/etc/letsencrypt` to allow the `corsproxy` process to read them, and also to be able to write in the `archive` subdirectory.
+This can be done as follows (here assuming that the process group name is `corsproxy`):

+    ``` shell
+    chmod -R 0770 /etc/letsencrypt/archive/
+    chmod -R 0750 /etc/letsencrypt/live/
+    chgrp -R corsproxy /etc/letsencrypt/archive/
+    chgrp -R corsproxy /etc/letsencrypt/live
+    ```

+3. Edit the `config.sh` file for your copy of `corsproxy` to set the values of the `KEY_FILE` and `CERT_FILE` variables.
+Continuing with the example of `hostname.hostdomain.com`, the values would be as follows:

+    ```bash
+    KEY_FILE="/etc/letsencrypt/live/hostname.hostdomain.com/privkey.pem"
+    CERT_FILE="/etc/letsencrypt/live/hostname.hostdomain.com/fullchain.pem"
+    ```

+That should be enough.
+Now you can restart the `corsproxy` server process, change your client's configuration to use `https` instead of `http` in the address for the proxy server, and try to connect through the proxy.
+Watch the log files for indicates of whether things are working or not.